PoorLazyCoder/Wordle-Solver/README.md

 # Wordle-Solver (Kotlin)
-A Simple Kotlin Script solve difficult problem
+A Simple Kotlin Script solve difficult Wordle problems

 ##
-# Intro

 Wordle Solver is a useful script to help players gain an advantage at Wordle, the new online word game catching on so fast on Twitter and Facebook.
 Use this Kotlin script to find the daily Wordle answer before your friends and show off your skills on social media.

 ##